-MALT IMPORTATION DU'
+MALT IMPORTATION DUTY.

-That, from and after the 10th day of October, 1853, there shall be granted and payable the following duties of Customs on malt imported into the United Kingdom (that is to say):-
+That, from and after the 10th day of October, 1853, there shall be granted and payable the following duties of Customs on malt imported into the United Kingdom (that

 For and upon every bushel imperial measure of such malt imported, and so in proportion for any greater or less quantity, the duty of one shilling and eightpence, and five per centum thereon.